Hutisko-Solanec: Sights

 The main landmark of the municipality is the Church of Saint Joseph.
 It dates from 1748.

-A valuable building in Hutisko is fojství ("advocatus' residence").
+A valuable building in Hutisko is fojství ("Vogt's residence").
 It is a large wooden house dating from 1785.
 Today it houses a restaurant.

 In the municipality is a monument to Charlotte Garrigue, built in 1926 and initiated by the managing teacher Cyril Mach.